syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/excel-export/excel-exporting.md

 To show or hide a spinner while exporting the grid, you can utilize the `showSpinner` and `hideSpinner` methods provided by the Grid within the `toolbarClick` event.

 The [toolbarClick](https://help.syncfusion.com/cr/aspnetcore-js2/syncfusion.ej2.grids.grid.html#Syncfusion_EJ2_Grids_Grid_ToolbarClick) event is triggered when a toolbar item in the Grid is clicked.
-Within the event handler, the code checks if the clicked **item** is related with Excel or CSV export, specifically the **Grid_excelexport** or **Grid_csvexport** item.
+Within the event handler, the code checks if the clicked **item** is related with Excel or CSV export, specifically the **grid_excelexport** or **grid_csvexport** item.
 If a match is found, the `showSpinner` method is used on the Grid instance to display the spinner.

 To hide the spinner after the exporting is completed, bind the [excelExportComplete](https://help.syncfusion.com/cr/aspnetcore-js2/syncfusion.ej2.grids.grid.html#Syncfusion_EJ2_Grids_Grid_ExcelExportComplete) event and use the `hideSpinner` method on the Grid instance to hide the spinner.